Being organized is not their strong point.

 This scenario is familiar to first-year students in high school and students struggling with executive skills.

-Lack of executive skills can cause a painful semester or year for students facing challenges of more complex classes, more tests, and getting ready for their college search.
+A lack of executive skills creates a painful semester or year for students facing challenges of more complex classes, more tests, and getting ready for their college search.

 As a parent, you are aware of the need for organizational skills.
-If your child demonstrates organizational problems, this can become a reason to get them tested.
-There is no reason for teens to feel less than capable because they aren’t successful in dealing with details and the level of intensity expected for a high school student.
+You may have grappled with this yourself.
+If your child seems super disorganized they will feel less than capable when dealing with details.
+The level of intensity of expectations for high school students rises throughout their four years.

-Learning to think ahead, write things down, and learn to anticipate needs instead of playing catch up is a better way to be successful in high school.
+Learning to think ahead, write things down, and anticipate needs instead of playing catch up is a better way to succeed in high school.
+These skills can be learned when they work with me as their coach.

 Developing organizational skills isn’t a school assignment.

-I help teens become aware of what’s happening in their daily lives, prioritize how they spend their time, and find the organizational tools that work best for them.
-Then, they realize the benefits of using those tools.
+I help teens recognize the benefit of becoming aware of what’s happening in their daily lives, prioritizing how they spend their time, and finding the organizational tools that work best for them.

 Here’s a comment from one of my clients.
 “I finally figured out why it’s a good idea to write things down.
 My parents, especially my mom, have nagged me to write down my school assignments since middle school.
 I never did because I don’t particularly appreciate getting nagged at constantly.
 Now, I say write everything down – no excuses!
 There’s too much going on to keep everything in my head!

-Being organized is a fundamental life skill.
-When teens have made it part of the fabric of their daily lives in high school, it will improve their satisfaction and success in high school, college, and beyond.
+When teens identify how they organize themselves it becomes part of the fabric of their daily lives in high school.
+This will improve their satisfaction and success in high school, college, and beyond.

-Let’s work with your teen to improve their organizational skills.
+Your teen will work with me to identify how they organize their life and improve that.
 Performance in school will be less challenging, and you, as the parent, will be happier.
-Additionally, your teen will learn valuable life skills.
+Additionally, your teen will build the foundation for how they deal with college and beyond.